CsBigDataHub/emacros/README.md

 #### Acknowledgment

 This is a package created by **Thomas Becker**.
-I found this package useful and wanted to submit to `MELPA`. original source code can be found at - http://thbecker.net/free_software_utilities/emacs_lisp/emacros/emacros.html However it is quite outdated.
+I found this package useful and wanted to submit to `MELPA`.

+Original source code can be found at - http://thbecker.net/free_software_utilities/emacs_lisp/emacros/emacros.html.
+However it is quite outdated.
 I have resolved all the flycheck warning in his code before submitting it to `MELPA`.

 Copying Information